 Using HTTP Proxies

 An HTTP proxy is a network node that relays and optionally caches traffic.
-If your organization uses an HTTP proxy to connect to the internet and subsequently ACC, you must configure its use during the orcharhino installation.
+If your organization uses an HTTP proxy to connect to the internet and subsequently OCC, you must configure its use during the orcharhino installation.

 HTTP proxies are not to be confused with orcharhino Proxies, which are necessary to provision and manage hosts in separate networks.
 For more information, see Installing orcharhino Proxy.